- NAME: Brian Wilson

 Best Known For

-Brian Wilson is one of the most influential songwriters in rock and roll history and the front man for the Beach Boys.
+Brian Wilson is one of the most influential songwriters in rock 'n' roll history, best known as the frontman for the Beach Boys.

 Think you know about Biography?